chhiara/git-annex-tutorial/README.md

 $ sudo apt-get install git-annex
 ```

-Then, let's create a not bare local repository in the home directory:
+Then, let's create a not bare local repository named _trial-annex_ in the home directory :
 ```shell
 $ mkdir ~/trial-annex
 $ cd ~/trial-annex